lkesteloot/designthology-help/groups/groups.md

 To create a Group:

-1) From the project page, click the New Group button.
+1) From the project page, click the **New Group** button.

 ![](new-group-button.png)

-2) On the New Group screen, enter the information you'd like for the Group Code, Title, Location and Notes Fields, then click Save.
+2) On the New Group screen, enter the information you'd like for the Group Code, Title, Location and Notes Fields, then click **Save**.

 ![](new-group-screen.png)